tlswg/tls13-spec/draft-ietf-tls-tls13.md

 When this message will be sent:

-> This message will be sent immediately after the ServerHello message if the client has provided a ClientKeyShare message which is compatible with the selected cipher suite and group parameters.
+> Servers send this message immediately after the ServerHello message if the client has provided a ClientKeyShare message which is compatible with the selected cipher suite and group parameters.